Observational Constraints and Preheating in Cuscuton Inflation: Acknowledgments

 \section{Acknowledgments}

-P. Channuie acknowledged the Mid-Career Research Grant 2020 from National Research Council of Thailand (NRCT5-RSA63019-03) and is partially supported by the National Science, Research and Innovation Fund (SRF) with grant No.R2565B030.
+P. Channuie acknowledged the Mid-Career Research Grant 2020 from National Research Council of Thailand (NRCT5-RSA63019-03).
+This work is also financially supported by the Thailand National Science, Research and Innovation Fund (TSRF) via PMU-B with grant No.R2565B030.